Christopher Wren: 1665–1723

-It was probably around this time that Sir Christopher Wren was drawn into redesigning a battered St Paul's Cathedral.
+It was probably around this time that Christopher Wren was drawn into redesigning a battered St Paul's Cathedral.
 Making a trip to Paris in 1665, Wren studied architecture, which had reached a climax of creativity, and perused the drawings of Bernini, the great Italian sculptor and architect, who himself was visiting Paris at the time.
 Returning from Paris, he made his first design for St Paul's.
 A week later, however, the Great Fire destroyed two-thirds of the city.
 Wren submitted his plans for rebuilding the city to King Charles II, although they were never adopted.
 With his appointment as King's Surveyor of Works in 1669, he had a presence in the general process of rebuilding the city, but was not directly involved with the rebuilding of houses or companies' halls.
 Wren was personally responsible for the rebuilding of 51 churches; however, it is not necessarily true to say that each of them represented his own fully developed design.

 Wren was knighted on 14 November 1673.
 This honour was bestowed on him after his resignation from the Savilian chair in Oxford, by which time he had already begun to make his mark as an architect, both in services to the Crown and in playing an important part in rebuilding London after the Great Fire.

 Additionally, he was sufficiently active in public affairs to be returned as Member of Parliament on four occasions.
 Wren first stood for Parliament in a by-election in 1667 for the Cambridge University constituency, losing by six votes to Sir Charles Wheler.
 He was unsuccessful again in a by-election for the Oxford University constituency in 1674, losing to Thomas Thynne.
 At his third attempt Wren was successful, and he sat for Plympton Erle during the Loyal Parliament of 1685 to 1687.
 Wren was returned for New Windsor on 11 January 1689 in the general election, but his election was declared void on 14 May 1689.
 He was elected again for New Windsor on 6 March 1690, but this election was declared void on 17 May 1690.
 Over a decade later he was elected unopposed for Weymouth and Melcombe Regis at the November 1701 general election.
 He retired at the general election the following year.